 - Why is it hard to stop smoking?

-- Withdrawal when quitting smoking
+- Symptoms to expect when quitting smoking (nicotine withdrawal symptoms)

-- Handy tips to help you quit smoking
+- Tips to help you quit smoking

 - Images of smoking cessation drugs